 Such broad cultural persuasions at times gave rise to divisions.
 But despite every barrier, these women turned to one another for refuge from peril and hunger, and with remarkable consistency they replied with comfort and nurture – not rarely at the risk of their own lives.

 Countless remarkable events in the life of this band have now been documented in testimonies that cover more than seven decades.
-These include a wide range of articles, interviews, memoirs, poems, concerts and films, now rendered in more than twenty languages.
+These include a wide range of memoirs, interviews, films and concerts, now rendered in more than twenty languages.
 All are important.
 Many are heart-breaking and heroic.

 Every one of these women survived one of the world’s greatest crimes.
 That survival insisted that they witness what the world would be wise to remember.